cs123tas/labs/lab08/README.md

 # Particles: Maya Version

-In lab (??) we explored how to use Maya.
-Maya is useful for creating complex visual effects because of its (??).
-It has lots of features for simulating particles and other phenomena.
-It also has a python and MEL (Maya Embedded Language) scripting API which allows you to create complex scenes and effects with a few lines of code.
-In this section of the lab, we will use Maya's GUI to implement a colorful particle emitter, and then replicate the scene using python scripting.
+In the Introduction to Maya lab we explored how to use Autodesk Maya (often shortened to just “Maya”).
+Maya is a 3D graphics simulation app that is the industry standard for creating impressive 3D animations - from video games to Marvel movies!
+It also has a python (and MEL- Maya Embedded Language) scripting API which allows you to create complex scenes and effects with a few lines of code.
+One basic feature we will explore allows you to simulate particles being emitted from some source.
+This is the basis for interesting 3D effects like snow, fire and smoke.
+In this section of the lab, we will use Maya’s GUI to implement a colorful particle emitter, and then replicate the scene using python scripting.
 In the last part of the lab we will use our programming knowledge to create cool particle-based effects within Maya using a python script.

 ## Part 1: Creating a shaded particle emitter in Maya